beltram/rs-training/slides/doc/section.md

 ## sections

-* We can use specific markdown heading to create sections
+* you can use specific markdown heading to create sections
-* Sections are used to discuss particular scenarios or edge case
+* sections are used to discuss particular scenarios or edge case

 ```rust
 /// # Example // often used to write code